 The light hurt their eyes and worse, it frightened them.
 A kind voice, more inside their heads than heard, told them not to be scared, and that helped.
 That, and the sheep, who were strangely calm.
 The voice said other things, but they could hardly understand any of it.
 It was all very confusing.
-In the distant sky there had been a rising star brighter than any they had ever seen, and that alone would have been cause to recall the night and tell down through the generations of the strange celestial event.
+In the distant sky, there had been a rising star brighter than any they had ever seen, and that alone would have been reason to recall the night and tell about it down through the generations as a strange celestial event.
 But then the light had come, and the voice, and they were perplexed and uneasy.
-They were also drawn toward the star, without quite knowing why.
+They were also drawn toward the star, without quite understanding why.

 It led to Bethlehem, and under it everything became more peculiar still.
 The light shone down on a rude stable, and though not many people were gathering at it, enough were assembling to make the scene more than curious.
 At the center seemed to be a young couple.
-He seemed worried, and she was obviously tired.
-They had been caught out on a journey, and she had been too near her time, and the baby had come in this inhospitable barn.
-The shepherds looked to see the infant, but only gradually did they realize that the newborn boy had been wrapped in rough cloth and placed in the straw of a feeding trough.
+He seemed worried, and she was tired.
+They had been caught out on a journey, and she had been too near her time.
+The Baby was thus born in this inhospitable barn.
+The shepherds looked to see the Infant, but only gradually did they realize that the newborn had been wrapped in rough cloth and placed in the straw of a feeding trough.
 There was livestock, but it kept its distance.
 Like the sheep in the fields, these animals were oddly calm.

 Down through the ages, this unlikely tableau from more than two thousand years ago has been repeated in celebratory annual pageants staged by old and young alike, and in almost every instance and despite the most careful preparations, the Nativity is always destined to seem absurdly wrong in its particulars.
 The school play most often suffers this fate.
 Parents can labor for weeks over costumes, but one of the kneeling magi will reveal that he is wearing tennis shoes.
 The sets can be carefully constructed and repeatedly tested, but the innkeeper’s door will stick, the angel descending on the shepherds will teeter uneasily and forget her lines, and those brave enough to cast a real baby in the role of Christ will have a talker ready to babble over everyone’s speech or a crier who has had quite enough of Christmas pageants and raises the decibels accordingly.
 And yet, and just as it was that night in Bethlehem, it will all be perfect.

-In The Bells of St. Mary’s, Sister Mary Benedict pulls Father O’Malley away to watch the first and second grade kids rehearse their Nativity play.
-Ingrid Bergman brought to her role as Sister Mary Benedict a kind of seraphic loveliness spiced by an almost hidden but nevertheless discernible will of iron, while Bing Crosby’s O’Malley was affable, easy going Bing at his best.
+In The Bells of St. Mary’s, Sister Mary Benedict pulls Father O’Malley away to watch the first and second-grade kids rehearse their Nativity play.
+Ingrid Bergman brought to her role as Sister Mary Benedict a kind of seraphic loveliness spiced by an almost hidden but nevertheless discernible will of iron, while Bing Crosby’s O’Malley was affable, easy-going Bing at his best.
 They smile as they watch the kids move awkwardly through the stages of the tale ticking off the required tribulations leading up to the birth.
-The little narrator, who is also playing Joseph, battles through a respiratory ailment that causes him to breathlessly announce the obvious — Mary is tired, there is no room at the inn, they’ll have to make do in the stable — and finally there is Jesus in the manger.
+The little narrator is also Joseph, portrayed by Bobby Dolan, who breathlessly announces the obvious — Mary is tired, there is no room at the inn, they’ll have to make do in the stable — and finally there is Jesus in the manger.
 As this unfolds, Bing asks Bergman what they have planned for an ending, expecting that it will be “Silent Night” or “Adeste Fidelis.”
 She’s allowed them a free hand in the staging and substance, though, and their choice of a closing song for the newborn Jesus is foolishly wrong.
 Except that it is just perfectly right.
 They sing “Happy Birthday.”